 2. Surveillance

 We discussed surveillance technology in the aforementioned article under benefits 6 and 7.
-What we didn’t mention are self-flying gliders, which only need little power to take off.
+What we didn’t mention are self-flying gliders, which only need a little power to take off.
 Then, they remain in the air through the power of the wind, and some can even draw power from the sunlight.
-Moreover, researchers from the University of California San Diego equipped an onboard computer that controls the glider remotely.
-This isn’t new, but due to price and secrecy, it only had a military application.
-We predict that long-distance cameras, combined with self-sufficient gliders will start stopping crime commercially soon.

 3. Identification

-Everyone should know that their location and identity can be tracked via SIM cards and GPS technology, and we can thank smart devices and Internet connection for that.
+Everyone should know that their location and identity can be tracked via SIM cards and GPS technology, and we can thank smart devices and Internet connections for that.
 But technology helps identify criminals like this too:

 Anonymous crime reporting

 One of the most valuable ways technology prevents crime is human resources.
 Police can’t be everywhere, and neither can technology, but people are.
 And, they should be able to disclose suspicious behavior.
 But most of them are scared of being framed by police or attacked by the suspect.
-Although anonymous tips could be submitted for decades, they had to come from a landline, letter, or payphone, which beats the point.
-Luckily, nowadays you can use a VPN or call anonymously.
-Some countries offer crime-reporting apps, which use encryption and have a built-in proxy service.

 Facial recognition and biometrics